You are here

 The National Rehabilitation Information Center (NARIC) has been collecting, organizing, and maintaining information on Disability and Rehabilitation for over 30 years.
 NARIC's database now includes more than 70,000 documents and journal articles.

-National Industries for the Blind (NIB) commissioned a study in November 2012 to assess the attitudes and opinions among corporate decision makers regarding the hiring and employment of individuals who are blind or visually impaired.
+NIB commissioned a survey in 2012 to assess the attitudes and opinions among corporate decision makers regarding the hiring and employment of individuals who are blind or visually impaired.
+Click here for the results of the 2012 survey.

 Project Aspiro is a career planning and employment website for people who are blind or partially sighted as well as for service providers, friends and family, and employers.
 The site was launched by the World Blind Union's Employment Working Group, which includes Angela Hartley, NIB executive vice president.